The Grandstand Stadium

 Scorers tables will be set up in close proximity to all courts to ensure that all scores are recorded in an organized and timely manner.

-Noah Rubin, Celebrity Guest Tennis Player
+Jesse Levine, Celebrity Guest Tennis Player

 The VIP Luxury Player Experience